-- 5.17 The NPPF requires that prior to concluding that exceptional circumstances exist to justify changes to Green Belt boundaries, the local authority should demonstrate that it has examined fully all other reasonable options for meeting its identified need for development. - 5.18 Given the nature of the unique opportunity which has arisen through the existing brownfield Park and Ride sites being available to accommodate the facilities associated with the proposed transport interchanges, whilst continuing to provide a Park and Ride service, it is considered that no other reasonable options apply to this situation.
-The location of the existing Park and Ride sites have been proven to be sustainable locations for such uses and promoting complimentary land uses is considered to maximise the use of the sites without the need to provide facilities outside of the previously developed areas. - 5.19 In addition, no realistic alternatives outside the Green Belt exist that could play the role of transport interchanges to serve the City.
-The only other alternative would be to remove additional undeveloped land from the Green Belt to provide a transport interchange. - 5.20 The NPPF seeks to optimise the density of development in locations served well by public transport.
+- 5.17 The NPPF requires that prior to concluding that exceptional circumstances exist to justify changes to Green Belt boundaries, the local authority should demonstrate that it has examined fully all other reasonable options for meeting its identified need for development. - 5.18 The existing brownfield Park and Ride sites provide a unique and available opportunity to accommodate the facilities associated with the proposed transport interchanges, whilst continuing to provide a Park and Ride service.
+Based on the results of the site search presented at appendix 1, it is considered that there are no other reasonable options outside the Green Belt for accommodating the transport interchange facilities and incorporating Park & Ride provision.
+The criteria used to assess potential sites are set out at appendix 1. - 5.19 The location of the existing Park and Ride sites have been proven to be sustainable locations for such uses and promoting complimentary land uses is considered to maximise the use of the sites without the need to provide facilities outside of the previously developed areas. - 5.20 The NPPF seeks to optimise the density of development in locations served well by public transport.
 Although located on the edge of the city, the Park and Ride sites are, by the nature of their use, well serviced by public transport, providing users with the choice of a sustainable transport option into the City.
 Proposals for the use of the sites as multi-modal transport interchanges will optimise the density of the sites for such uses by providing the facilities and services required to improve the choice of sustainable transport options for users of the site.
-In addition, the Park and Ride sites represent the most suitable location to achieve full transport interchange services, including buses, as the existing Park and Ride service into the city already operates from these sites.

-5.21 The requirement set out in the NPPF relating to discussions with neighbouring authorities, as to whether they could accommodate some of the identified need for development, is not considered relevant to this case, due to the nature of the proposals being located at existing Park and Ride sites within Bath and North East Somerset.
+In addition, the Park and Ride sites represent the most suitable location to achieve full transport interchange services, including buses, as the existing Park and Ride service into the city already operates from these sites. - 5.21 The requirement set out in the NPPF relating to discussions with neighbouring authorities, as to whether they could accommodate some of the identified need for development, is not considered relevant to this case, due to the nature of the proposals being located at existing Park and Ride sites within Bath and North East Somerset.